MichalHe/amaya/README.md

 1. memory efficient storage for sparse/compact boolean functions
 2. quick implementation of the projection (exists quantifier)

-To point 1. - we don't have sparse transition functions (except for final state in NFA over Z) -- doubtious benefits
+To point 1. - After further investigation, this benefit seems to be very promissing.

 To point 2. - I believe that the dictionary reference swapping (replacing `key#0 -> value` with `key#1 -> value`)
 should be pretty straightforward.
-This justifies (for now) the decision not to transition from dictionary based transition functions towards BDD.